React-WebStore/ResponsiveWebStore/README.md

 This sounds like a lot, therefor I want to start with a simple responsive and integrable NPM package for React user to build out there one stop shop
 Start conquering the ecommerce world with React.

+# Access

+If you would like access to contribute to this repository please email luc.van.kerkvoort@gmail.com and I will add you to the contributors list as soon as possible.

+# Trello Board

+I have created a Trello board with a backlog [here](https://trello.com/b/o1ygQeAq/responsive-web-store) To get access please email me at luc.van.kerkvoort@gmail.com

 ## Available Scripts

 In the project directory, you can run: